Antemortem vs Post-Mortem Injury Distinction

 Fibronectin as a tissue-repair marker.
 Fibronectin is a glycoprotein involved in cell adhesion and matrix assembly during wound repair.
 It is deposited in the wound matrix within the first twelve to twenty-four hours of antemortem injury and is detectable by immunostaining (anti-fibronectin antibody) on fixed tissue sections.
 Its presence indicates survival of at least several hours after wound infliction and serves as a complement to the PMN infiltration finding in the early wound-ageing window.
 The limitation of fibronectin as a marker is that it is also present in normal tissue and plasma; the forensic criterion is elevated deposition specifically in the wound matrix compared with adjacent unwounded tissue.

 Other biochemical markers under investigation.
 Several additional markers have been proposed and are in varying stages of validation: substance P (a neuropeptide released from sensory nerve endings at the wound), C-reactive protein (rises in plasma within 6-12 hours of significant tissue injury), and cytokine profiles (IL-1, IL-6, TNF-alpha) detectable in wound tissue by multiplex ELISA.
 None of these has yet reached the routine casework validation level of histamine or PMN histology, and they are primarily research tools in European forensic pathology institutes.
-A 2019 systematic review in Forensic Science International by Peschel and colleagues catalogued the current validation status of biochemical vital-reaction markers across the literature.
+A 2019 overview in Forensic Science International by Madea, Doberentz, and Jackowski catalogued the current validation status of vital-reaction markers across the literature.

-The vital-reaction framework provides reliable answers in two clean scenarios: a wound inflicted hours or days before death, and a wound inflicted clearly after death.
-Between these poles lies the agonal period, the brief interval between the last physiological heartbeat and the cessation of all cellular metabolism.
-In the agonal period, the vital reaction can be present in a grossly attenuated form that is genuinely ambiguous, and the forensic pathologist must state that ambiguity clearly.
+The vital-reaction framework provides reliable answers in two scenarios: a wound inflicted hours or days before death, and a wound inflicted clearly after death.
+Between these poles lies the agonal period, the brief interval between the final heartbeat and cessation of cellular metabolism.
+In the agonal period, the vital reaction may be grossly attenuated in a way that is genuinely ambiguous; the expert must state that ambiguity explicitly.

 Agonal and perimortem injuries.
 An injury inflicted in the final seconds before cardiac arrest, or at the exact moment of fatal cardiac event, is technically antemortem in the legal sense: the person was alive when it occurred.
 However, the vital reaction may be absent or minimal because there was insufficient time for histamine release, haemorrhage accumulation, or leucocyte emigration.
 The wound floor may appear dry, the margins only minimally haemorrhagic, and the histology may show no PMN infiltration.
 In such cases, the forensic pathologist should state: "The absence of histological vital reaction does not exclude an antemortem wound in the perimortem period; the biology of vital reaction requires time to develop, and an immediately fatal wound may have no histological markers."